guilhemmarchand/trackme/docs/userguide.rst

 Data Source main screen
 ^^^^^^^^^^^^^^^^^^^^^^^

-**Let's click on any entry in the table and see what we get:**
+**Let's click on any entry in the table:**

 .. image:: img/first_steps/img002.png
    :alt: img/first_steps/img002
    :align: center

-*Note: if you do not see the full window (called modal window), review your screen resolution settings, TrackMe requires a minimal high enough resolution when navigating trhough the app*
+*Note: if you do not see the full window (called modal window), review your screen resolution settings, TrackMe requires a minimal high enough resolution when navigating through the app*

-The modal window "open-up" is the user main interraction with TrackMe, depending on the context different information, charts, calculations and options are provided.
+The modal window "open-up" is the user main interaction with TrackMe, depending on the context different information, charts, calculations and options are provided.

 **In the context of the data sources tracking, let's have a deeper look at top part of the window:**